Greatest Love Story: Content

 Samantha Stevens of CMT wrote that it "chronicles the story of two kids falling in love and weathering the seasons of change in their lives before coming back together again for good."
 Lead singer Brandon Lancaster, who wrote the song, told Taste of Country that "It’s a story of two people getting together and then separating and then realizing through that separation that what they needed in life was each other."

 Commercial performance

 "Greatest Love Story" first entered at number 58 on Billboards Country Airplay chart of March 18, 2017, and at number 50 on Hot Country Songs the same week.
-It reached number one on Country Airplay for the chart dated December 2, 2017, becoming Lanco's first number-one hit.
+It reached number one on Country Airplay for the chart dated December 2, 2017, becoming Lanco's first (and to date, only) number-one hit.
 The song was certified five-times Platinum by the RIAA on January 28, 2025, and has sold 556,000 copies in the United States as of March 2018.